Reservations

 Water Parks

-For about 30 years (from the early 1980’s through 2013) there were one or two water parks in Weirs Beach.
+From 1979 through 2013, there were one or two water parks in Weirs Beach.
 They are now HISTORY.
 There are now no operating water parks in Weirs Beach.

-At the very entrance to Weirs Beach was the first water park, the Weirs Beach Water Slide.
+At the very entrance to Weirs Beach was the first water park, the Weirs Beach Water Slide, which opened in June, 1979.
+It was in operation for 35 years.
 There were four slides, which actually passed around, and through, a giant volcano!
 The slides and volcano were torn down in the spring of 2014.
 In 2017, the lot became the Boardwalk Bar & Grill.

 Weirs Beach Water Slide postcards, early 1980’s